cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 Afterward, UiTdatabank will automatically add more properties like its `description` and `copyrightHolder` to each `mediaObject` entry.

-Additionally, a new `image` property will be added on the event/place with a URL to the "main" image.
+Additionally, a new `image` property will be added on the event/place with the URL of the "main" image.
 This is the image that will be shown in online calendars on pages with search results.

 For example, when fetching your event or place from Entry API later:
 ```json